-As part of our series looking at climbing safety, Trev Massiah will provide practical advice and examples to help you feel safe stepping out of the climbing centre and into the great outdoors.
-This will include a Q&A.
+As part of our series looking at climbing safety, we wanted to host a conversation about some of things you may not have thought about when starting to climb outside.
+Trev Massiah shares wisdom to help you feel confident stepping out of the climbing centre and into the great outdoors.

 LET’S GO OUTSIDE

 When you climb indoors there are some things you never need to learn.
 Do you know how to safely thread anchors or ‘clean’ a route?
 Do you even know what that means?
 Have you bought the right quickdraws and rope for your planned adventure?
-Do you know the countryside code or how to find local tips?
+Do you know the local beta?

 You’re going to work your first outdoor route with an overhang.
 Have you thought about how you’ll get the draws back?
 There so many more things to think about when you’re climbing outdoors.